yberrada/mongo-movies/README.md

 - Navigate to the movies collection and click on the Online Archive Tab
 - Click on Configure Online Archive
 - Click on Next and enter the namespace where the movies are stored `sample_mflix.movies`.
-- Under the archiving rule, select **custom criteria** and come up with the query that return movies that were released before 2016.
+- Under the archiving rule, select **custom criteria** and come up with the query that return movies that were released before 2013.
 Note, the movie documents have a field called `year`.
 Write a basic MQL query in the custom criteria input box.
-The query should look like this: `{"year": {"$lt": 2016}}`
+The query should look like this: `{"year": {"$lte": 2013}}`
 - Enter the most common fields that queries on archived documents will contain.
 These will be used to partition your archived data for optimal query performance.In our scenario, this is the `rated` field, then the `title` field.
 - Click on next and launch the archival process.